Islanders take 3-1 series lead with 3-2 win over Flyers - WHIZ News

+TORONTO (AP) — Brock Nelson is sure glad the New York Islanders acquired Jean-Gabriel Pageau at the NHL trade deadline in February.

+Islanders coach Barry Trotz wasn’t sure what the score would have been if not for backup goalie Thomas Greiss’ performance in his first start in nearly six months.

-TORONTO (AP) — Jean Gabriel Pageau scored the go-ahead goal 7:18 into the third period and the New York Islanders moved within one win of advancing to the Eastern Conference finals with a 3-2 victory over the Philadelphia Flyers on Sunday night.
+Pageau scored the go-ahead goal 7:18 into the third period, and Greiss stopped 36 shots — including a whopping 16 in the second period — to push the Islanders within a win of advancing to the Eastern Conference finals following a 3-2 victory over the Philadelphia Flyers on Sunday night.

-Though Provorov scored with 64 seconds left and the Flyers net empty, Philadelphia managed just one more shot on net, as the Islanders controlled the puck in their own corner for much of the final 20 seconds.
+Though Provorov scored with 64 seconds left and the Flyers net empty, Philadelphia managed just one more shot on goal, as the Islanders muddled up the puck in their own corner for much of the final 20 seconds.

-Philadelphia’s Brian Elliott stopped 30 shots in place of Carter Hart.
-It was Elliott’s third appearance this postseason, and second start after he stopped 16 shots in a 3-1 win over Washington in a preliminary round-robin game on Aug.
-6.
+Though the Flyers finished out-shooting the Islanders 38-33, a lack of finish and defensive breakdowns cost them.

+“We busted a gut out there.
+We worked our (rears) off from the start of the game till the end,” coach Alain Vigneault said.
+“In the third period, we made a couple of mistakes and they made us pay for it.
+We had some looks and just couldn’t find a way to put more than we did past their goaltender.”

 Defenseman Scott Mayfield jumped into the rush to set up the go-ahead goal.
 Accepting a pass from Devon Toews, Mayfield fed Pageau for a breakaway.
 Pageau drove down the middle and sneaked a shot through Elliott’s legs, with the puck having enough spin on it to dribble over the goal line.